Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/adobe-mobile-services-release-notes.md

   * **IMPORTANT**: Upgrading to XCFrameworks distribution requires Xcode 12.0 or newer
   * **IMPORTANT**: If using Cocoapods, upgrading to the XCFrameworks distribution requires Cocoapods 1.10.0 or newer

-## July 31, 2020

-### Android Mobile Services 1.0.5

-* Fixed an issue where acquisition data may not be correctly processed.

 ## April 17, 2020

 The following updates were made in this release: